Frontend Dev's GuideGenesis MCP

 ToolDescription

-listFrontendPromptsList all frontend prompt documents for a project
+listFrontendPromptsList frontend prompt documents for a project

 getFrontendPromptGet a specific frontend prompt rendered as markdown